List of Bangladesh Premier League centuries

 In cricket, a batsman reaches a century when he scores 100 or more runs in a single innings.
 A century is regarded as a landmark score for a batsman, and his number of centuries is generally recorded in his career statistics.
 The Bangladesh Premier League (BPL) is a professional Twenty20 cricket league in Bangladesh which has been held annually since its first season in 2012.
 Though Following the match fixing scandal, the league was not played in the year 2014.
 It started again at year 2015, the third season of this tournament.
-In the eight seasons played, twenty-five centuries has been made by eighteen different players.
+In the ten seasons played, thirty centuries have been made by twenty four different players.

 The first century in the BPL was scored in the first match on 10 February 2012 at Sher-e-Bangla National Cricket Stadium, Dhaka by Chris Gayle for Barisal Burners against Sylhet Royals.
 The highest score in the competition was made by Chris Gayle, who scored 146 runs not out for Rangpur Riders against Dhaka Dynamites.
 The fastest century in terms of balls was scored by Chris Gayle, who scored 126 runs not out in 51 balls while playing for Ranhpur Riders.
 The slowest century was scored by Dwayne Smith for Khulna Royal Bengal against Sylhet Royals.
 He scored his century in 70 balls while his final score was 103 runs not out in 73 balls at a strike rate of 141.09.

 The highest number of centuries have been scored by Chris Gayle with five centuries.